 • back-up and retrieval of personal sightings logged on the Cloud

 • personal checklists displayed as a list or on Google maps

-• regular content updates
+• regular content and software updates

 • a messaging service